 Posist: There are a lot of new age entrepreneurs who want to grow fast.
 What are your views on restaurant expansion?
 When should one think of opening new outlets?

 Kamlesh Barot: According to me, you should think ahead of opening new outlets once the organic expansion starts happening.
 The restaurateur or hotelier should have enough technical knowledge to copy the system and processes of the first outlet’s success.
 The process should be robust enough and have no loopholes in operations.
 That is when one should think of duplicating or opening the new outlet.

 We sold the company which has 65 outlets, most of them following the franchising route.
 Also, we advised all our franchise owners to acquire an old restaurant which has been closed.
 This is because the infrastructure is in place already; you just need to put other things in place.
 That’s one way to expand.
 Angel funding and venture funding are also options for restaurant business expansion.

 Posist: How do you see foodservice is growing in India?
 What kind of new trends will come in near future?

 Kamlesh Barot: Recently demonetization was a big blow to the industry.
 Now with that, the growth we were pegging was around 9.6 percent compared to 7.6 percent GDP, which is moving up.

 We have brought down the growth target to 7.8 percent growth compared to the previous target of 9.6 percent.
 Apart from the recent announcement of service charge and the issue created on MRP by media, the government is trying to soft target the industry.
 We have about 30 percent of organized and 70 percent is unorganized players.
 The growth is arrested more towards 30 to 40 percent.

-POSist: There is a lot of talk on a cashless economy.
-How do you see it for restaurants?
+Posist: There is a lot of talk on a cashless economy.
+How do you see it in restaurants?
 Will it act as the catalyst for growth?

 We had already digitized our restaurants and outlets five years back.
 Our menu, and our way of taking orders, all are digital.